Main Feature

 MACPAC is a nonpartisan federal legislative branch agency responsible for policy and data analysis and recommendations to Congress, the secretary of the U.S. Department of Health and Human Services, and the states on issues affecting Medicaid and CHIP.
 The agency, comprising 17 commissioners from diverse regions across the U.S., is an independent source of information on Medicaid and CHIP.
 MACPAC publishes issue briefs and data reports throughout the year to support policy analysis and program accountability and to make recommendations to Congress on access to and quality of care, among other issues.

-Supporting the Mental Health Crisis Workforce to Address the Needs of the LGBTQ+
+Supporting the Mental Health Crisis Workforce to Address the Needs of LGBTQ+

 The UConn School of Social Work’s Innovations Institute has launched a new training program for crisis counselors and first responders.